 The supervisor reserves the right to require substantiation for the emergency nature of the request.
 If it is not provided at the supervisor’s request, the leave could be denied.

 Leave Requests for the pay period should be entered into ESS as soon as possible so that the supervisor can approve request and plan for coverage in the office.

 When sick leave of three or more days is requested via ESS, documentation from the employee's physician must be submitted to HR.

 To change or cancel a leave request submitted via ESS please follow the instructions on page 7 of the Employee Leave ESS document.
-A copy of the original leave slip can be attached if desired.

 Leave submitted for future dates can be processed in SAP in advance.
 However, the leave is debited against the balance that exists on the day the leave is processed.

 A negative leave balance may result if sufficient leave is not available at that time.
 However, leave earnings between the date of processing and the date the leave actually occurs may eliminate the negative balance.